Post-Production Tech and ’Flows

 How Are Video Professionals Responding to Remote Workflows?
 Here’s a Report.

-As working-from-home (WFH) and flexible working become the new norm, video production teams across countless industries have had to think on their feet, get creative, and adopt new approaches to […]
+As working-from-home become the new norm, video production teams across countless industries have had to adopt new approaches.

 Adrian Pennington